Death and state funeral of Elizabeth II: Reactions

 Charles III paid tribute to his "darling Mama" in an address to the UK and Commonwealth on 9 September.
 On 9 September, all flags at royal residences were ordered to be lowered to half-mast except the Royal Standard, which continued to fly at full mast wherever the current monarch was in residence.
 All royal residences were closed to the public until after the state funeral had occurred.
 An online book of condolence was set up by the royal website.
 In a written statement on 18 September, the King thanked the public for their support, and a previously unseen photograph of the Queen from May 2022 was published by the Palace.

 On 9 September, the UK government published guidance on details surrounding the national mourning period, stating that businesses, public service, sports fixtures and public venues were not obliged to close.
 A 96-gun salute was fired in Hyde Park by the King's Troop, Royal Horse Artillery, at the Tower of London by the Honourable Artillery Company, at Edinburgh Castle by the Royal Artillery, at Cardiff Castle and Stonehenge by the 104th Regiment Royal Artillery, at Caernarfon Castle, at York Museum Gardens, and on board Royal Navy ships.
-Bells tolled at Westminster Abbey, St Paul's Cathedral, and other churches across the UK, Australia, The Bahamas, and Canada.
+Bells tolled at Westminster Abbey, St Paul's Cathedral, and other churches across the UK, Australia, the United States, the Bahamas, and Canada.
 At Windsor Castle the Sebastopol Bell, which is only rung to mark the deaths of senior royals, tolled 96 times to mark the years of the Queen's life.

 Politicians throughout the Commonwealth paid tribute to the Queen, praising her long public service.
 Motions of condolences were also passed in the legislatures of Australia, Canada, New Zealand, and Sri Lanka.
 A resolution of condolence was also passed in the Senate of the Philippines, which was later handed over to the British ambassador.
 Other political figures in the rest of the world also offered their condolences and tributes, as did members of royal families, religious leaders and other public figures.

 A service of prayer and mourning was held at St Paul's Cathedral at 18:00 on 9 September, attended by senior politicians and 2,000 members of the public.
 The ceremony marked the first official rendition of "God Save the King" under Charles's reign.

 Many organisations paid their respects, and some suspended operations or cancelled events.
-BBC, ITV, and Channel 4 interrupted television programming to cover the news, while print media dedicated entire front covers in tribute.
-Sporting events that went ahead held minute silences.
+The BBC, ITV, S4C, Channel 4 and Channel 5 interrupted television programming to cover the news, while print media dedicated entire front covers in tribute.
+Sporting events which went ahead observed minutes of silence.